SgtMajorMom/HackerDNA-Writeups/Secrets-in-the-Source-2/README.md

 ## 🔑 Step 3: Using the Exposed Secret
 The discovered secret allowed access to a restricted area of the application.
 After submitting or applying the secret, the application revealed the protected

+(Replace this with your actual flag.)

+---

+## 🛡️ Remediation
+To prevent this issue in real-world applications:

+- Never store secrets in client-side code
+- Use environment variables or secure vaults for sensitive data
+- Remove debugging comments before deployment
+- Implement server-side access controls
+- Rotate any exposed keys immediately

+---

+## 📎 Evidence
+- `Secrets-in-the-Source-2.pdf` (uploaded in this folder)
+  Contains screenshots and step-by-step proof of exploitation.

+---

+## ✔️ Status
+**Lab completed successfully.**
+Flag captured and documented.